Credit Freeze vs. Credit Lock: What’s the Difference?

 Unlike credit freezes, credit locks are a voluntary service that the credit bureaus offer, so they aren’t necessarily free.
 For some people, however, the convenience and speed of credit locks are preferable.

 - A credit lock may protect your identity by preventing new accounts from being opened in your name fraudulently – just like a credit freeze.

 - Credit locks are more convenient than freezes when it comes to locking and unlocking them, allowing you to do it instantly with an app on your phone.
 Password recovery is an easier process than obtaining a new PIN.

 - You can get your credit locked with two out of the three bureaus at no cost.

 - Like credit freezes, a credit lock in itself might only protect you from new accounts being fraudulently opened in your name.

 - As a voluntary service provided by the credit bureaus, credit locks are not regulated in the same way that credit freezes are, which leaves less legal recourse for consumers.

 - If you lock your credit file with all three bureaus, you’ll be stuck with the monthly fee from Experian® and the targeted marketing emails that you’ve opted into to lock your credit with TransUnion.

 There are positives and negatives to credit freezes and credit locks alike, but both are positive measures that help to prevent fraudulent financial activity from taking place in your name.

 However, a credit freeze and credit lock aren’t all you should be doing to protect your identity.
-Credit and identity theft monitoring and protection are essential as well.
-For more information on credit and identity theft monitoring, see how IdentityIQ services can protect you.
+Identity theft protection are essential as well.
+For more information on credit and identity theft monitoring, see how IdentityIQ can protect you.